gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - Size range: `500` GiB - `16` TiB
 - Max IOPS is `250`
 - Baseline `12` MB/s per TiB throughput until a max of `250` MiB/s  -- can burst

+## EBS vs Instance Store

+- Some instances do not come with Root EBS volumes, instead they come with "**Instance Store**" (i.e., ephemeral storage)
+- **Instance store is physically attached** to the machine whereas **EBS is a network device**
+- Instance Store Pros:
+  - Better IO performance (very high IOPS -- since it is physically attached to the instance)
+  - Good for caching (since its closer to hardware executing our code)
+- Cons:
+  - Data survives only *reboots**
+  - **If instance is stopped or terminated the instance store is lost**
+  - You cannot resize the instance store
+  - Performing backups is left to the user

+## Elastic File System (EFS)

+- Managed network file system (NFS) that can be mounted on many EC2 instances at once
+- EFS works with EC2 instances in multi-AZ (which means its expensive)